 Most girls I know climb with yoga pants style climbing pants, and leggings are a trend for boys also today.
 My wife solely uses tight climbing pants, she swears on them.
 I tried it once, and it feels really odd at first, but once you get used to it, it’s great.
 It’s almost as if you climb naked, you feel no weight at all.
 If tight pants are made from a stretchy material, they’re probably the best choice when it comes to movement freedom.
 They come with a downside though: If it gets cold, you start to feel it really fast, as most of the tighter climbing pants are not good at insulating.

 Same goes for hot weather, climbing in tight leggings makes you sweat a lot.
 And usual leggings and yoga pants are not durable at all, so if you do crack climbing or routes with tight corners, etc., you will rip through them really fast.
-There are some options from brands like E9 and Prana, which are made from a more durable fabric thankfully, so if you’re serious about getting tight climbing pants to consider one of these options: Prana Rockland Leggings, an amazing pair of pants for girls.
-I personally love my E9 Rondo Slim as it is a perfect pants for medium framed guys.
-They’re technically not leggings but they do fit really slim – slimmer than any other pair of climbing pants i ever owned.
+There are some options from brands like E9 and Prana, which are made from a more durable fabric thankfully, so if you’re serious about getting tight climbing pants to consider one of these options: Prana Rockland Leggings , an amazing pair of pants for girls.
+My personal favorite is the E9 Rondo Slim (affiliate link to buy on Amazon) as it is a perfect pant for medium-framed guys.
+I’ve owned one for years now and while they’re not a strict hardcore alpine pant, they’re insanely good fitting and breathe.
+They’re technically not leggings but they do fit really slim – slimmer than any other pair of climbing pants I ever owned.